-- In a separate bowl, combine the panko crumbs with the remaining tablespoon of brown sugar and teaspoon of cinnamon.
+- In a separate bowl, combine the panko crumbs with the remaining brown sugar and cinnamon.

-- Arrange half of the apples in an even layer in the bottom of the prepared baking dish.
-Top with half of the crumb mixture, and drizzle with half of the melted butter.
-Repeat with the remaining apples, crumbs and butter.
+- Arrange half of the apples in an even layer in the bottom of the prepared baking dish and top with half of the butter and crumb mixture.

 - Repeat with the remaining apples and crumbs.